ermlikeyeah/ermlikeyeah.github.io/_posts/2020-05-15-keeping-an-eye-on-whats-what.markdown

 I will need to be nudging 50km over a week continuously, so I included a seven day rolling total column.
 Insert column, sum from there to there, bingo.
 Keep an eye on that most recent number, Si.
 Data, usefully analysed and deployed.

 I have only been using the spreadsheet a year or so, but looking through the tabs each is a version, an iteration of how I keep and have kept ahem tabs on my monthly running.
-Month to month the approach is hardly ever the same, with tweaks and bigger changes..
+Month to month the approach is hardly ever the same, with tweaks and bigger changes.
 The way I record things and work things out has changed over the last year or so, but it always helps what I needed at that moment in time.
 And again this morning it changed.

 Do you have a spreadsheet?
 [Here is mine](https://www.icloud.com/numbers/0cWhQqgPDF2FKXSnUdB79lWVw#running).
+It’s not perfect, it never will be, but it does whatever job it needs to.